-Refunds are subject to state policies.
+LifePace Learning, Term and Veterans Advantage Refunds are subject to state policies.
 For information about refund policies in specific states, please see the State Licensure page of the CSU Website.

 Students who wish to drop/withdraw from a course or withdraw from their program should complete the Course Drop/Withdrawal Form located in myCSU Student Portal.
 Alternatively, students may withdraw in any manner by contacting the Office of the Registrar.
 Any refunds due will be issued within 30 business days.
-All students that drop/withdraw from a course after the drop date (7 calendar days for a course in the Term Enrollment Programs or Flexible Enrollment Programs for Veterans and 2 calendar days for a course in the Per-Course Enrollment Programs) can be charged a 20 percent Registration Fee (maximum of \$200 per degree program).
+All students that drop/withdraw from a course after the drop date (7 calendar days for a course in the Term option or Veterans Advantage option and 2 calendar days for a course in the LifePace Learning option) can be charged a 20 percent Registration Fee (maximum of \$200 per degree program).
 The remaining tuition will be refunded based on the course start date and the tuition percentage amounts listed below or the applicable state refund policy, whichever is more student friendly.